Fieldwork and Off-Campus Internship Guidelines

 I am an international student.
 How can I get a work authorization?
 How long does it take for it to be issued?

-You can get a Curricular Practical Training work authorization.
+You can get a Curricular Practical Training work authorization if you meet the requirements as explained above.
 It takes up to 10 business days for ISSO to process the application once it has been approved by the Electrical Engineering Department.

 I am an international student.
 What is the difference between Curricular Pratical Training (CPT) and Pre-Completion Optional Practical Training (OPT)?